cunningham-lab/igr/README.md

 | `width_height` | `<tuple> ((14, 28, 1))`  | The size of the images for the SOP experiment. |
 | `iter_per_epoch` | `<int> (937)`  | The number of iterations per epoch in SOP (the VAE experiments infer this). |

-## Replicating Figures / Tables
-Below is a description of how to replicate each of the Figures and Tables in the paper.
-The instructions assume that no previous result has been saved, however, the repo contains the weights and log files needed to replicate each Figure and Table so that you can run the scripts that require an input.

-### Figure 1
-* Input: None
-* Files involved: `approximations/simplex_proximity.py`
-Run as is and you will get the boxplot for the GS.
-If you want to get the graph for the IGR presented in the appendix then uncomment the code that has IGR as model option (but you will need to get the prior values from `approximations/set_prior.py` (read below).

-### Figure 2
-* Input: None.
-* Files involved: `approximations/discrete_dist_approximation_gs.py`, `approximations/set_prior.py`
-For the GS plot, run the `approximations/discrete_dist_approximation_gs.py` as is.
-If you want to run any of the other plots in the appendix make the variable `selected_case` be equal to the case you want.
-For the IGR, run `approximations/set_prior.py` as is.
-If you want to run other cases modify the  `model_type` variable and the `run_against` variable accordingly.
-Note that the role of the delta parameter (from the softmax++) is crucial for learning the last category properly.
-If set too low, you are virtually eliminating the last category (you can modify the value of this parameter in `Utils/Distributions.py`).
-For both cases the sampling is the most expensive computation.
-To accelerate this, run less samples by moving `samples_plot_n`.

-### Figure 3
-* Input: Multiple runs from the models saved at the specified location in the `Results` dictionary (read below).
-* Files involved: `vae_experiments/viz_results.py`, `vae_experiments/discrete_grid.py`
-This figure requires two steps.
-First to run all the experiments that you want to plot and then to run the plotting script.
-For the first step select in `vae_experiments/discrete_grid.py` the model cases, datasets and hyperparameters that you wish to run (see the Conventions section).
-Then move the `loss*.log`s files to the `Results` directory.
-Place the results in the specified `path` on the `vae_experiments/viz_results.py` script with ending specified by the `model` string.
-For example, if you ran then `IGR-I` model 5 times on MNIST and you wish to plot the results, then place the 5 loss logs into the directory `./Results/elbo/mnist/igr_i_20` and only run case 6, comment out the others.
-Hence, the location where the files are searched are a combination of `Results/<path>/<models['model']>`.
-The `_20` ending refers to the temperature value that makes 75% of the posterior samples be in a disctance of 0.2 to the simplex vertex, while the `_cv` ending to the temperature values choosen by Cross Validation.

-### Table 1
-* Input: The prior parameters for the IGR-SB (`approximations/set_prior.py`).
-* Files involved: `vae_experiments/discrete_grid.py`, `approximations/set_prior.py`
-Select the temp, for the model case and dataset that you wish to run.
-After testing the run set `run_with_sample=False` and the `num_of_repetitions=5`.
-The hyperparameters used for the Table are the ones present in the script.
-Also note that for MNIST and FMNIST I used the IGR-SB finite variant since I wanted to specify directly 10 categories but for CelebA I specified `49` categories as maximum and let the model figure out how many to use.

-### Figure 4
-* Input: Running the models and temps specified in the plot's caption.
-* Files involved: `vae_experiments/viz_grad_results.py`, `vae_experiments/discrete_grid.py`,
-  `Models/train_vae.py`
-Before running any models ensure that the default value of `monitor_gradients` is set to `True` in the `train_vae()` function located in the `train_vae.py` file.
-Then, run each of the models separately from the `vae_experiments/discrete_grid.py` file.
-Once you run a model, move the last `gradients_*.pkl` file to the specified directory in `./Results`, as in Figure 3.
-For example, if you run the IGR-Planar with its CV temp on MNIST for 100 epochs, then place the `Results/gradients_100.pkl` file in the `Results/grads/igr_planar_cv/` directory and then run `vae_experiments/viz_grad_results.py` only leaving uncommented case 1.
-The manual moving of files is done to avoid overwritting files by mistake.

-### Figure 5
-* Input: The learnt weights of the NNs for each model and the hyper dict used at that run.
-* Files involved: `vae_experiments/viz_grad_results.py`, `vae_experiments/discrete_grid.py`,
-  `vae_experiments/jv_grid.py`
-Once you run a model from either `vae_experiments/discrete_grid.py` or `vae_experiments/jv_grid.py` then move the `hyper.pkl` and the last `vae_*.h5` file to the appropriate location in the `Results` directory (similar to Figure 3 and 4).
-For example, if you run the IGR-SB with the low temperature in MNIST, then place the files mentioned before in `./Results/posterior_samples/mnist/igr_sb_20`.
-After that run the script `vae_experiments/posterior_samples.py` with only model 4 uncommented.

-### Table 2
-* Input: None.
-* Files involved: `vae_experiments/jv_grid.py`
-Similar to Table 1 but only now running the script in `vae_experiments/jv_grid.py`

-### Table 3
-* Input: None.
-* Files involved: `structure_output_prediction/sop.py`
-Run the script in `structure_output_prediction/sop.py` by specifying the model in `model_type`.
-Ensure that the temperature value is the correct one.

-## Discussion

 ### Implementation Nuances